maddox-lab/BlindSpot/README.md

 7) User has one logs in the user specified unblinded file folder:
    - **_unblinding_log.csv:** A log of the unblinding command that demonstrates errors and shows conversion if needed by the user

+## To Use (Command Line):

+This section shows how _BlindSpot_ can be implemented into command line functionality.

+---

+When the information is downloaded from the github for all the program.
+If the user navigates to the BlindSpot folder containing the spec and toml file, they can add it to their path using [pip3 install -e .].
+This indicates that the program will add the command line function to their terminal.

+When run from the terminal, the following commands are present and can be found by running the command [blindspot --help]:

+              BlindSpot — The Amy Maddox Lab, UNC Chapel Hill Command Line Usage:

+              blindspot                          Open the GUI
+              blindspot --blinder [options]      Blind files from the command line blindspot --unblinder [options]    Unblind files from the command line

+              Blinder options:
+                --base_path PATH       Folder containing files to blinded (required) --extension EXT        File extension to blind, e.g. nd2 (required) --move_to_blind        Move files to a 'Blind Files' folder --clone_og             Copy originals before blinding (safe mode) *Recommended* --include_subdirs      Include subfolders within specified directory

+            Unblinder options:
+                --base_folder PATH     Folder containing blinded files (required) --blinding_key PATH    Path to Blinding_Key.csv (required)
+                --move_unblind_to PATH Destination folder for unblinded files --overwrite            Overwrite existing files

+            Examples:
+              blindspot --blinder --base_path C:/data --extension nd2 --clone_og
+              blindspot --unblinder --base_folder C:/data --blinding_key C:/data/Blinding_Key.csv